EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 - **ERZ12345_goslim_summary.tsv.gz**: This `tsv` file contains summary counts of the GO-slim terms (a simplified subset of GO terms) assigned to proteins in the assembly.
 - **ERZ12345_goslim_summary.tsv.gz.gzi**: This file is an index for the GO-slim summary count file.

-#### Output files - eggnog
+#### Output files - eggnog-mapper

-This subdirectory contains the output of running `EggNOG-mapper` on the protein sequences from the assembly.
+This subdirectory contains the output of running [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) on the protein sequences from the assembly.

-- **ERZ12345_emapper_seed_orthologs.tsv.gz**: This `tsv` file lists the seed orthologs identified for each protein during the `EggNOG-mapper` run.
+- **ERZ12345_emapper_seed_orthologs.tsv.gz**: This `tsv` file lists the seed orthologs identified for each protein during the [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) run.
-- **ERZ12345_emapper_annotations.tsv.gz**: This `tsv` file contains the functional annotations assigned to the proteins by `EggNOG-mapper` using the seed orthologs.
+- **ERZ12345_emapper_annotations.tsv.gz**: This `tsv` file contains the functional annotations assigned to the proteins by [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) using the seed orthologs.

 #### Output files - kegg

-This subdirectory contains the results of identifying KEGG Orthologs (KOs) in the assembly’s proteins using `hmmsearch`, with their occurrences summarised in a count table.
+This subdirectory contains the results of identifying KEGG Orthologs (KOs) in the assembly’s proteins using [hmmsearch](https://github.com/EddyRivasLab/hmmer), with their occurrences summarised in a count table.

 - **ERZ12345_ko_summary.tsv.gz**: This `tsv` file listing the counts of each KO detected in the assembly.
 - **ERZ12345_ko_summary.tsv.gz.gzi**: This file is an index for the KO summary count file.

 #### Output files - rhea-reactions

-This subdirectory contains results from running `DIAMOND` to match the assembly’s proteins against a UniRef90 database with Rhea reactions and corresponding ChEBI compounds assigned.
+This subdirectory contains results from running [DIAMOND](https://github.com/bbuchfink/diamond) to match the assembly’s proteins against a UniRef90 database with Rhea reactions and corresponding ChEBI compounds assigned.

 - **ERZ12345_proteins2rhea.tsv.gz**: This `tsv` file listing the Rhea reaction IDs and corresponding ChEBI compounds assigned to the proteins in the assembly based on their matches to UniRef90 database.
 - **ERZ12345_proteins2rhea.tsv.gz.gzi**: This file is an index for the Proteins2Rhea output.

 #### Output files - dbcan

-This subdirectory contains the output of running `run_dbCAN` on the assembly proteins, generating annotations for CAZymes and CAZyme Gene Clusters (CGC).
+This subdirectory contains the output of running [run_dbCAN](https://github.com/bcb-unl/run_dbcan) on the assembly proteins, generating annotations for CAZymes and CAZyme Gene Clusters (CGC).

 - **ERZ12345_dbcan_cgc.gff.gz**: This `gff` file is annotated with functional genes for CGCFinder and visualization tools.
 - **ERZ12345_dbcan_standard_out.tsv.gz**: This `tsv` file lists all identified CGCs and their components.